top of page

 The great Church leader doesn't seem to ascribe to the concept of the most direct text should have the final “say” on doctrinal matters.
 Lordship was at the very heart of Jesus' redemptive work on the cross.
 Paul makes this clear in Romans 14:8-9 (NKJV): "For if we live, we live to the Lord; and if we die, we die to the Lord.
 Therefore, whether we live or die, we are the Lord's.
 For to this end Christ died, and rose and lived again, that he might be Lord of both the dead and the living."

-We really can't know if it was a deliberate scribal alteration.
+In the background, there seems to be a dispute concerning textual evidence.
+That the word κύριος or Ἰησοῦς was a part of the original author’s pin.
+Was it an apparent corruption?
+Was it a simple scribal error?
+We really can't know for certain if it was a deliberate scribal alteration.
 However, throughout the verses in Jude, there is a consistent pattern that reveals that "the Lord" (KJV, NASB, NIV) is probably the best option in Jude 1:5 ...

 1. When Jude refers to "God" at the present time, he calls him "the Father" (v.
 1) and distinguishes Him from Jesus Christ (v.
 1, 25).